isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * `override` means exactly and only "this is a non-final overrider."
 * `final` means exactly and only "this is a final overrider."

-If a base class destructor is declared `virtual`, one should avoid declaring derived class destructors  `virtual` or `override`.
-Some code base and tools might insist on `override` for destructors, but that is not the recommendation of these guidelines.

 ##### Example, bad

     struct B {